iansedano/mars_lander/README.md

 distance = (int(distance) / 10) * -1
 ```

 The last line in theory shouldn't be necessary but I needed it to calibrate the result!
-I must have got my units mixed up somewhere.
+I must have got my units mixed up somewhere but haven't figured out where.

-The strange indentation is my way of making it more readable, but its still a bit of a mess.

-## Sequence of code
+## Landing Sequence

-1. During initlialization, the coordinates for each of the planes are given.
+1. During initialization, the coordinates for each of the planes are given.
 For this challenge there is only one possible flat plane, and so the code returns the y-height and the x coordinates of the first flat plane it finds.

 2. With the landing plane identified, the code checks to see if the lander is going in the right direction at a minimum velocity.
 If it is not, then it accelerates towards its target.
 Once it is going at the required velocity, then it enters the next stage.